-Trump set for nighttime rally in Pensacola, as Alabama watches
+Trump holds nighttime rally in Pensacola, as Alabama watches

 He has a history of raucous, news-making Friday night rallies.
 This summer in Arizona, he tore into both of the state's senators, Republicans Jeff Flake and John McCain.
 Trump even huddled with key allies during the trip to try to recruit a primary challenger for Flake, who ultimately decided to retire rather than face daunting re-election prospects.

-The President is also expected to tout his own accomplishments at the rally.
+The President also touted his own accomplishments at the rally.

 "Big crowd expected today in Pensacola, Florida, for a Make America Great Again speech.
 We have done so much in so short a period of time ... and yet are planning to do so much more!
 See you there!"
 Trump tweeted.